 Power-assisted liposuction (PAL) uses a powered cannula to assist with breaking up the fat and increasing its removal.

-Ultrasound-assisted liposuction utilizes ultrasonic waves to damage fat and the deep layer of the skin to assist the liposuction and promote contraction of the skin.
+Ultrasound-assisted liposuction, which utilizes ultrasonic waves to damage fat and the deep layer of the skin to assist the liposuction and promote contraction of the skin.

-Internal Ultrasound-assisted liposuction (UAL, i.e. Vaser®), also referred to as ultrasonic liposuction, transmits ultrasonic vibrations and heat directly to the fat and skin with a specialized cannula prior to traditional suction lipectomy and it is particularly beneficial in removing denser fibrofatty areas, such as the chest wall in men with gynecomastia, the upper back, and repeat liposuction.
+Internal ultrasound-assisted liposuction (UAL, i.e. Vaser®), which is also referred to as ultrasonic liposuction, transmits ultrasonic vibrations and heat directly to the fat and skin with a specialized cannula prior to traditional suction lipectomy and it is particularly beneficial in removing denser fibrofatty areas, such as the chest wall in men with gynecomastia, the upper back, and repeat liposuction.

-External ultrasound-assisted liposuction (XUAL) utilizes ultrasonic energy applied from outside the body, through the skin, but it is less efficacious.
+External ultrasound-assisted liposuction (XUAL), which utilizes ultrasonic energy applied from outside the body, through the skin, but it is less efficacious.

-Laser-assisted Liposuction, Smartlipo®, introduced in 2007, uses an Nd:YAG laser which is passed through the subcutaneous plane to create energy to lyse fat cells and improve fat removal and contraction of the overlying skin.
+Laser-assisted Liposuction, Smartlipo®, introduced in 2007, which uses an Nd:YAG laser that is passed through the subcutaneous plane to create energy to lyse fat cells and improve fat removal and contraction of the overlying skin.

 The facility and type of anesthesia used will vary depending on surgeon preference and the volume of fat to be removed.
 Most liposuction can be safely performed in an approved outpatient surgical facility.
 Small liposuctions can be done with local anesthesia and mild sedation.
 Larger volume liposuctions require tumescent technique and intravenous sedation, general anesthesia, or regional anesthesia with an epidural or spinal block.
 Monitoring, safety precautions, and overnight observation may be necessary as larger fluid shifts affect blood pressure, heart rate, and kidney function.
 In order to ensure a safe environment and a good result, the procedure should be done by physicians and facilities trained in plastic surgery and even more specifically, in liposuction procedures.
 The operation time can vary 1 to 5 hours depending on the volume aspirated and the number of body sites and positions addressed.